oliviafaraone/Work-Day-Scheduler/README.md

 WHEN I refresh the page
 THEN the saved events persist

-Visit the deployed application:
+Visit the deployed application: https://oliviafaraone.github.io/Work-Day-Scheduler/

-Preview the site by viewinf the Site Image.png file in this repository.
+Preview the site by viewing the Site Image.png file in this repository.